26thDecCake/fs-ai-gen-vid-share/README.md

-# AI Generated Video Sharing App
+# AI Generated Video Sharing Mobile App

 This is a video conference web application[^1] built using React Native with Expo and NativeWind.